Research

 Main research topics

-Multi-omics and single-cell analyses: Molecular systems are being profiled on multiple layers and on the single-cell level.
+Multi-omics and single-cell analyses: Molecular systems are being profiled on multiple layers and on the single-cell or spatial level.
 Interpretation of the resulting data requires multiple steps of bioinformatic processing and downstream exploratory analysis.
-We apply and develop computational methods that help with the analysis and interpretation of various -omics data including transcriptomics, proteomics, and epigenomics.
-(Krausgruber and Fortelny et al, Nature, 2020 link)
+We apply and develop computational methods to analyze and interpret -omics data including transcriptomics, proteomics, and epigenomics.

-Network biology: Biological regulation is often thought to occur in confined events and signaling pathways but has also been shown to form large and complex networks with extensive cross-talk.
+Network biology: Biological regulation is often thought to occur in confined events and signaling pathways but also works through large and complex networks with extensive cross-talk.
 Network biology (based on graph theory) provides the computational and mathematical tools to study complex systems and to predict novel regulatory events and biological pathways.
 We apply network biology to better understand regulation within and between cells.
-(Fortelny et al, PLoS Biology, 2016 link)

 Machine learning: Big biological data require computational tools that can handle (and profit from) the availability of large datasets.
-Machine learning excels at learning complex relationships (for example to recognize cats in images), and provides a rigorous framework for predicting one type of data from another.
+Machine learning excels at learning complex relationships, and provides a rigorous framework for predicting one type of data from another.
 We apply and develop machine-learning approaches tailored to studying biological systems and predicting across multi-omics data.
-(Fortelny and Bock, Genome Biology, 2020 link)

 Approaches